Nancy E. Hill

 Nancy E. Hill is an American developmental psychologist.
 She is the Charles Bigelow Professor of Education at the Harvard Graduate School of Education.
 Hill is an expert on the impact of parental involvement in adolescent development, cultural influences on minority youth development, and academic discourse socialization, defined as parents' academic beliefs, expectations, and behaviors that foster their children's academic and career goals.

-Hill is President of the Society for Research in Child Development (term: 2021-2023) and has served on the Board on Children Youth and Families of the National Academies of Sciences, Engineering, and Medicine.
+Hill is President of the Society for Research in Child Development (term: 2021–2023) and has served on the Board on Children Youth and Families of the National Academies of Sciences, Engineering, and Medicine.
 In 2018, she received the Ernest R. Hilgard Lifetime Achievement Award from the American Psychological Association.

 Biography

 Hill completed a B.S. degree in psychology with honors from the Ohio State University in 1989.
 She continued her education in developmental psychology at Michigan State University, where she received a M.A. degree in 1992 and a Ph.D. degree in 1994, under the supervision of Hiram E. Fitzgerald.
 Her graduate research focused on parent-child relationships and social mobility in African American families.
-From 1994–1996, Hill was a NIMH Postdoctoral Fellow at the Preventive Intervention Research Center of Arizona State University.
+From 1994 to 1996, Hill was a NIMH Postdoctoral Fellow at the Preventive Intervention Research Center of Arizona State University.
 She was faculty in the Department of Psychology at Duke University and at the University of North-Carolina Chapel Hill before joining the faculty of Harvard University in 2009.

-Hill was awarded a Fellowship at the Radcliffe Institute for Advanced Study (2014–2015) and was a Distinguished Faculty Fellow of the William T. Grant Foundation (2013–2014).She is a contributor to U.S. News & World Report.
+Hill was awarded a Fellowship at the Radcliffe Institute for Advanced Study (2014–2015) and was a Distinguished Faculty Fellow of the William T. Grant Foundation (2013–2014).
+She is a contributor to U.S. News & World Report.

 Hill's research has been supported by grants from the National Science Foundation, Institute of Education Sciences, National Institute of Child Health and Human Development, National Institute of Mental Health and the Spencer Foundation.